 Unusual Options Activity Insight: iShares China Large-Cap ETF

-Shares of iShares China Large-Cap ETF (NYSE:FXI) saw some unusual options activity on Tuesday.
-Following the unusual option alert, the stock price moved down to $44.2.
+On Friday, shares of iShares China Large-Cap ETF (NYSE:FXI) saw unusual options activity.
+After the option alert, the stock price moved up to $44.

 Another indicator of unusual options activity is the trading of a contract with an expiration date in the distant future.
 Additional time until a contract expires generally increases the potential for it to grow its time value and reach its strike price.
 It is important to consider time value because it represents the difference between the strike price and the value of the underlying asset.